Volunteer to help your career

 Registering with a volunteer placement agency

-No matter where you live, there is likely to be a volunteer organisation with whom you can register (see below for a list of volunteer organisations).
-You’ll be asked to complete a registration form, usually online, providing personal details and reasons for wanting to volunteer.
+No matter where you live, there is likely to be a volunteer organisation with whom you can register (see below for a list of volunteer organisations in various countries).
+The National Centre for Volunteering Organisations is also a volunteering portal where you can search for volunteering organisations near you.
+Once you’ve identified a volunteering organisation, you’ll be asked to complete a registration form, usually online, providing personal details and reasons for wanting to volunteer.
 You will have the opportunity to nominate the kind of volunteer work you are interested in so that the organisation can match you to a suitable placement.

 For some roles you will be required to grant permission for the placement agency or organisation to undertake a criminal record check to assess your suitability to work certain client groups, with children or other vulnerable groups for example.
 Depending on the volunteer work you are seeking, you may also need to demonstrate your interest and supply references or recommendations although this is generally only the case in high demand areas such as volunteering at a major zoo or for elite sporting events etc.